semgrep/semgrep-docs/docs/supported-languages.md

   </tbody>
 </table>

 _**§** Supply Chain does not analyze the transitivity of packages for these language and lockfile combinations.
-All dependencies are listed as **Unknown** transitivity._
+All dependencies are listed as **No Reachability Analysis**_

 ### Maturity levels